In today’s podcast I am talking about how to get more out of your affiliate links than just the standard link to the vendor’s homepage.

-Another example is affiliate programs that use the AffiliateWP Plugin.
+Another example would be affiliate programs that use the AffiliateWP Plugin.
 The affiliate can easily generate their own referral to any page on your site by pasting the page URL into a field, and clicking the Generate URL button.
 You can give it a campaign name if you want to come back and not have to regenerate it again.

 Once generated, you can now copy the link:

-And if you use Commission Junction, they are called Deep Links.
+If you use Commission Junction, they are called Deep Links.